Lev Karsavin: Lithuania

 At the end of 1927, Karsavin was invited to take up the chair of general history at the Vytautas Magnus University in Kaunas.
 He lived in Kaunas from 1928.
 From 1928 to 1940, he was professor of general history at the university (from 1929 he taught in Lithuanian).
 After Lithuania became part of the USSR, he stayed.
 With the transfer of the university's Faculty of Humanities to Vilnius in 1940, he became a professor at Vilnius University.
 From 1941, he simultaneously taught at the Vilnius Academy of Arts.
 For a short time, he worked at the National Museum of Art.

 While living in Lithuania, he edited academic publications and published his own books in Russian, On Personality (1929) and A Poem on Death (1931).
 He also published works in Lithuanian.
 These included Theory of History (1929), a fundamental five-volume study The History of European Culture (1931–1937), and several dozen articles on medieval philosophy and theology in the encyclopedia Lietuviškoji enciklopedija and magazines.

 Arrest and death

 In 1944, the Soviet authorities suspended him from teaching at the Vilnius University and fired him from the museum.
 In 1949, he was fired from the Academy of Arts as well.
 Karsavin was arrested and accused of "participating in the anti-Soviet Eurasianist movement and preparing to overthrow the Soviet state".
 In March 1950, he was sentenced to ten years of labour camps by the Ministry of State Security.
-He died of tuberculosis in a special camp for the disabled in the settlement of Abez, Komi Republic.
+He died of tuberculosis in the Abez camp, a special camp for the disabled in the settlement of Abez, Komi Republic.